Putin Orders Hundreds of U.S. Diplomats to Leave Russia

 The Senate passed the new sanctions on Thursday, sending the bill to Trump’s desk.
 In response on Friday, the Russian foreign embassy told the Trump administration that the U.S. would have to reduce its diplomatic staff in Russia to match the size of Russia’s U.S. staff level.
 Putin’s statement on Sunday confirmed that order and specified the number of people who will be affected.

 After September 1, the number of American diplomatic and technical personnel allowed to remain in Russia will be limited to 455 people.
 Reuters reports that the U.S. currently employs about 1,100 diplomatic and support staff in the country, which includes both U.S. and Russian citizens.

-For what it’s worth, a former U.S. ambassador to Russia, Michael McFaul, pointed out on Sunday that he didn’t think there were 755 American diplomats even working in Russia, so it’s possible Putin’s order will mean both expelling American personnel and firing some of America’s Russian employees.
+Initial reports about Putin’s order indicated that 755 American diplomats would need to leave the country, but the actual translation of Putin’s comments turns out to have been that 755 U.S. embassy personnel will have to “pack up.”
+That being the case, it’s likely that Putin’s order means that the U.S. will have to both pull some of its American diplomatic personnel as well as fire some of its Russian support staff.
+(A former U.S. ambassador to Russia, Michael McFaul, also pointed out on Sunday that he didn’t think there even were as many as 755 American diplomats working in Russia.)

 In another retaliatory move on Friday, the Kremlin also said it was seizing two U.S. properties in Russia that are used by American diplomats for recreational purposes.

-Note: This post has been updated to include additional details and better clarify who the order targets.